PURGATORY: WHAT CAN I EXPECT THERE?

 Perhaps you went through a time in your life when you were in severe physical or emotional pain.
 Perhaps you came out of it closer to God.
 Perhaps during the painful experience, you recognized a serious sin you had been committing and turned away from it.

-Even if we have been forgiven from our sins in Confession, it’s possible we have not yet been punished or haven’t yet done sufficient penance to heal the damage we caused by those sins while on earth.
+Even if we have been forgiven from our sins in Confession, it’s possible we have not yet been punished or have not yet done sufficient penance to heal the damage we caused by those sins while on earth.
 That’s what purgatory is for.

-And remember, the pain from the punishment must outweigh the pleasure derived from the sin.
+Don't be surprised if the pain from the punishment outweighs the pleasure you derived from the sin.

-Yes, it’s true our work is not done after Confession.
-Let’s say Johnny got so angry at you that he picked up your new computer and threw it out the window from the 10th floor.
+No, our work is not done when we exit the confessional.
+Let’s say Johnny picked up your new computer in a rage and threw it out the window from the tenth floor.
 But later, he is truly sorry.
 You, in your great mercy, forgive him.
-But to make things completely right, Johnny still should buy you a new computer.
-If he doesn’t have the money, he should work extra to get that money.
-He must also work to restore your trust.
+But to make things completely right, Johnny plans to buy you a new computer.
+He doesn’t have the money, so he gets an extra job to pay for it and simultaneously works to restore your trust.
+But what if he dies before he gets to make amends?

 Purgatory was created for our benefit, so that we may all enjoy eternity to the fullest.
-In the same way, surgery may be painful, but a doctor may order it for a patient if she knows it will allow her patient to enjoy a more fulfilling future.
+In the same way, surgery may be painful, but a doctor may order it for a patient with the goal of providing her patient with a more fulfilling future.

 Some theologians have compared the pain of purgatory to child labor.
 The woman has severe pain, but rejoices in knowing what is to come.